Yu-Wang-Lab/Multiple_ML_modeling_for_HLB_prediction/README.md

 Multiple machine learning modeling combined with UHPLC/MS-based untargeted metabolomics for early detection of citrus Huanglongbing (HLB)

-This repository includes four groups of features (metabolites) data acquired from four different detection methods, and each group consists of a dataset of 12 healthy plants and 12 infected plants, along with the machine learning codes for classification.
+This repository includes four groups of features (metabolites) data acquired from different detection methods, and each group consists of a dataset of 12 healthy plants and 12 infected plants, along with the machine learning codes for classification.

 The code was tested on Python v3.8.8